May 24, 2025, 1:46 AM

 Highlights

-• Liam Óg Ó hAnnaidh, a member of the Irish hip-hop group Kneecap, was charged with a terrorism offense for allegedly displaying a Hezbollah flag at a concert in London.
+• Liam Ó hAnnaidh, a member of Kneecap, has been charged with terrorism for allegedly displaying a Hezbollah flag at a concert.

 Story